 With the color obtained from the atlas and the color of the object (which is stored in the color buffer created in the first pass) it is possible to calculate the fragment’s final color treating the label as a sticker.

-With the presented technique, it is noticeable that independently of the number of objects loaded by the application, label calculation is needed only for the pixels of the screen, what justifies the use of the technique for massive models.
-In the second pass some equations with simple operations are calculated, and a few texture accesses are needed.
+With the presented technique, it is noticeable that, independently of the number of objects loaded by the application, label calculation is needed only for the pixels of the screen, which justifies the use of the technique for massive models.
+In the second pass, some equations with simple operations are calculated, and a few texture accesses are needed.
 In relation to these accesses, the algorithm benefits from hardware resources for texturing, since the fragments next to each other, that are processed in parallel, in most cases, need to access close parts of the textures.
-The technique for displaying labels did not present any significant performance impact with massive models, as it will be shown in Section 5.
+The technique for displaying labels did not present any significant performance impact with massive models, as will be shown in Section 5.
 The next section discusses the way to position labels in objects of CAD models.

 Label Positioning